What is ADHD?

 Sodium Benzoate is a commonly used preservative found in many foods and drinks.
 Can sodas, in particular, contain this substance.
-In the U.K. major soda companies have discontinued use of sodium benzoate, however; in the United States it is still widely used and often contained within products label as “all natural.”
+In the U.K., major soda companies have discontinued the use of sodium benzoate.
+However in the United States, it is still widely used and often contained within products label as “all-natural.”

 Ginkgo biloba is derived from the oldest known tree in existence.
 Its medical properties have been used for centuries.
-It appears to dilated cerebral blood vessels and decreases blood viscosity (thickness) providing increased blood flow to the brain.
+It appears to dilate cerebral blood vessels and decreases blood viscosity (thickness), providing increased blood flow to the brain.
 Studies demonstrate improved memory and reasoning.
-In ADHD it allows maximal cognitive functioning with translates into decreased symptoms.
+In ADHD, it allows maximal cognitive functioning which translates into decreased symptoms.

-- Siberian Ginseng is also called Eleuthero or Ciwujia and is native to Asia.
+- Siberian Ginseng is also called Eleuthero or Ciwujia.
+It is native to Asia.
 It is considered an adaptogen, a substance that improves physical strength and decreases daily stress.
 It appears to enhance neurotransmitters associated with ADHD.
-Siberian Ginseng is not the same as other ginseng’s that are marketed.
+Siberian Ginseng is not the same as other ginsengs that are marketed.

 Find a place for everything.
-If the keys to the car are put on a table or hook just inside of the front door every time, that is where they will be when needed.
+If the car keys are often put on a table or a hook behind the door, that is where they will be when needed.
 The same applies to a cell phone, mail, address book, wallet, purse or any object routinely misplaced and requiring time to look for.
-Establishing the habit of “everything in its place” can be more difficult for someone with ADHD, but once accomplished, saves time and increases self-esteem.
+Establishing the habit of “everything in its place” can be more difficult for someone with ADHD, but once accomplished, it saves time and increases self-esteem.

 Do more than one thing at a time.
-Typically school systems require students to perform one activity at a time.
+Typically, school systems require students to perform one activity at a time.
 The perception is that concentrating on one goal will encourage expedient and superior completion.
 This may not be true for ADHD.
-Working on several tasks simultaneously may prolong completion time as compared to the non-ADHD population for the one goal, however; in the end, goals are completed versus remaining incomplete, and more things are accomplished over time.
+Working on several tasks simultaneously may prolong completion time as compared to the non-ADHD population for the one goal.
+In the end, goals are completed versus remaining incomplete, and more things are accomplished over time.

 Another approach is to allow the free time after a certain goal has been met in the process.
 Create reasonable intermittent completion goals to break up a larger project and allow some divergent time as a reward.

-There are studies that have shown that practicing yoga can help relieve the ADHD symptoms.
+Some studies have shown that practicing yoga can help relieve ADHD symptoms.

-Usually, yoga helps with making you more relaxed; thus, in this case, it solves the hyperactivity and the anxiety people with ADHD usually feel.
+Usually, yoga helps with making you more relaxed.
+But in this case, it solves the hyperactivity and the anxiety people with ADHD usually feel.

 This is a healthy activity that promises to help with fighting the uncontrolled symptoms.
-Make sure you stay constant to this activity and the results will not delay in showing up.
+Make sure you stay constant in this activity and the results will gradually show up.

-Spending time in green space, walking, playing and just enjoying the sun and the day is a safe treatment for every ADHD person.
+Spending time in a green space, walking, playing, and just enjoying the sun are safe treatments for anyone with ADHD.